jonfazzaro/conferences/docs/notes/codemash/2019/index.md

 Cheezy refers to smaller (non-end-to-end) integration tests as unit tests, to keep the pyramid simpler.

-**Fewer User Test, more Unit Tests**.
-Whenever possible, test using a Unit Test.
+**Fewer User Tests, more Unit Tests**.
+Whenever possible, test something using a Unit Test.
 The team should do what it can to convert existing User Tests into Unit Tests.

 ### Case study